otammato/Monitoring-_with_Prometheus/README.md

 # Monitoring_with_Prometheus

 In this demo we will use Prometheus to monitor the target node_exporter application that is configured by scraping metrics endpoints of the node_exporter.
-Afterwards we set up a Python Flask application to emit metrics and deploy that application so that Prometheus can monitor it.
+Afterwards we will set up a Python Flask application to emit metrics and deploy that application so that Prometheus can monitor it.

 - Configure the targets for Prometheus to monitor
 - Create queries to get the metrics about the target